mlr-org/mlrCPO/README.md

 ## Documentation

 To effectively use `mlrCPO`, you should first familiarize yourself a little with `mlr`.
-There is an extensive [tutorial]((https://mlr-org.github.io/mlr-tutorial/devel/html/) online; for more ressources on `mlr`, see the overview on [`mlr`'s GitHub page](https://github.com/mlr-org/mlr).
+There is an extensive [tutorial](https://mlr-org.github.io/mlr-tutorial/devel/html/) online; for more ressources on `mlr`, see the overview on `mlr`'s [GitHub page](https://github.com/mlr-org/mlr).

-A thorough reference of `mlrCPO`' capabilities can be found in the [vignette](https://rawgit.com/mlr-org/mlrCPO/master/todo-files/CPO%20Vignette.html) ([compact version](https://rawgit.com/mlr-org/mlrCPO/master/todo-files/CPO%20Vignette_compact.html)).
+A thorough reference of `mlrCPO`'s capabilities can be found in the [vignette](https://rawgit.com/mlr-org/mlrCPO/master/todo-files/CPO%20Vignette.html) ([compact version](https://rawgit.com/mlr-org/mlrCPO/master/todo-files/CPO%20Vignette_compact.html)).
 For more documentation of individual `mlrCPO` functions, use R's built-in `help()` functionality.

 ## Project Status